getodk/docs/form-widgets.rst

 Collects a signature from the user.

 .. image:: /img/form-widgets/signature-start.*
   :alt: The Signature form widget, as displayed in the ODK Collect app on an Android phone.
 The question text is, "Signature widget."
 The hint text is "image type with signature appearance."
-Below that is a button labelled "Gather Signature."
+Below that is a button labeled "Gather Signature."
 Above the question text is the form group name "Image widgets."

 .. image:: /img/form-widgets/signature-in-progress.*
   :alt: A drawing pad with a signature line, displayed on an Android phone.
 A signature is drawn across it.
 In the lower right corner is circular button marked with a plus sign (+).